2020 WWE Draft: Night 2: Raw (October 12)

 There were six rounds of draft picks during Night Two of the 2020 draft.
 WWE's CBO Stephanie McMahon again announced the draft picks for each.

 Supplemental picks: Raw Talk (October 12)

 A supplemental draft took place on Raw Talk with wrestlers who were not drafted on Night 2.

 Post-draft trades

 Free agents

-Several wrestlers were made free agents due to injury, inactivity, or not being drafted during their draft pool.
+Within WWE storyline, a "free agent" referred to a contracted wrestler who had not been assigned to one of the company's five brands at the time—Raw, SmackDown, NXT, NXT UK, or 205 Live (the latter two were subdivisions of NXT).
+Several wrestlers were made free agents due to injury, inactivity, or simply not being drafted despite being an active member of the rosters.
+Wrestlers who became free agents could (kayfabe) sign with the brand of their choosing.
 The chart is organized by date.